icssc/ZotMeal/apps/server/README.md

 ## Test your service

 This template contains a single function triggered by an HTTP request made on the provisioned API Gateway REST API `/hello` route with `POST` method.
 The request body must be provided as `application/json`.
 The body structure is tested by API Gateway against `src/functions/hello/schema.ts` JSON-Schema definition: it must contain the `name` property.

 - requesting any other path than `/hello` with any other method than `POST` will result in API Gateway returning a `403` HTTP error code
 - sending a `POST` request to `/hello` with a payload **not** containing a string property named `name` will result in API Gateway returning a `400` HTTP error code
-- sending a `POST` request to `/hello` with a payload containing a string property named `name` will result in API Gateway returning a `200` HTTP status code with a message saluting the provided name and the detailed event processed by the
+- sending a `POST` request to `/hello` with a payload containing a string property named `name` will result in API Gateway returning a `200` HTTP status code with a message saluting the provided name and the detailed event.

 > :warning: As is, this template, once deployed, opens a **public** endpoint within your AWS account resources.
-Anybody with the URL can actively execute the API Gateway endpoint and the corresponding .
+Anybody with the URL can actively execute the API Gateway endpoint .
 You should protect this endpoint with the authentication method of your choice.

 ### Locally